 (Agenda will be posted approximately 1 week prior to the meeting date)

 Continuous enrollment opened December 9th, 2019, along with general sign-up for CRP.

 Redwood County enrolls first parcel of land statewide in CREP III.

 June 18, 2018 Redwood SWCD hosted a CREP Ceremony to honor the first recorded easement under CREP III.
-Robert and Cathy VanderLinden, Judy VanderLinden, Warren Liepitz and Janet VanderLinden have installed a buffer along a potion of a ditch enrolled in CREP.
+Robert and Cathy VanderLinden, Judy VanderLinden, Warren Liepitz, and Janet VanderLinden have installed a buffer along a portion of a ditch enrolled in CREP.
 Thus making these the first and second recorded easements in the State of Minnesota under CREP III.